ndrini/AHP/README.md

 # 4. Use (from zero data)
 To run the AHP process, each case must be saved as a text file in the "choices" directory.
-You can use an already prepared file as pattern.
+You can use an already prepared file as model to copy (ABC.txt and pets.txt).

+While _choices_ dir contains code that is executed, the *choices_all* dir is considered like a storage for past cases (that won't be executed by the ahp.py script).

-To use the prepared pattern, you need to supply the list of choices and of the criteria involved in the process, and to call the file the_name_you_want_CC.txt.
+To use the prepared pattern, you need to supply the list of choices and of the criteria involved in the process, and to *call the file the_name_you_want**_CC**.txt*.

-	So, for instance, the file mobile_CC.txt, should contain:
+So, for instance, if you want to compare some mobile phones, you can create a file called *mobile_CC.txt*, should follow this structure:

 	[:opz:]
 	opz_1  # comment